NativeNotify/nn-expo-push-notifications/README.md

 <br/>

 ## What is Native Notify?
 Native Notify is a React Native Expo Push Notification service.
 Native Notify makes React Native Expo Push Notifications simple.
-With this native-notify plugin, you can send your first push notification in under 1 minute.
+With this nn-expo-push-notifications plugin, you can send your first push notification in under 1 minute.
 <br/><br/>
 Sign up for https://NativeNotify.com for free.
 No credit card required.

-## Does native-notify work in Expo managed-workflow?
+## Does nn-expo-push-notifications work in Expo managed-workflow?
-Yes, native-notify works in Expo managed-workflow or Expo bare-workflow.
-You do NOT have to eject out of Expo to use native-notify.
+Yes, nn-expo-push-notifications works in Expo managed-workflow or Expo bare-workflow.
+You do NOT have to eject out of Expo to use nn-expo-push-notifications.

 ## Install
 ```